maximsakhno/galo-startup-commands/README.md

 # Galo-Startup

-A Python library that allows you to flexibly manage the startup and shutdown of an application
+A Python library that allows you to flexibly manage the startup and shutdown of an application.

 ## Installation